Authorizing IP Access Via Email

 - Administrator receives a confirmation that the IP address is authorized successfully.

 Note: For security reasons, the URL expires after 24 hours.
 If the administrator uses the URL the second time or after the expiry, a message indicates the token has expired.
+The administrator receives the same message in both cases.

 - The agent can now log in using the IP address.